 Our enthusiastic, experienced lecturing team has an extensive background in the field and, between them, they’ve published a host of research which has all contributed to the structure and content of the course.

 The team believes strongly in the value of practical experience, which is why the Sport Studies degree contains such a variety of work-based learning.
 This includes coaching young people, managing sports events, deliver physical activity programmes and writing sport plans for governing bodies.
 It’s all key to becoming a well-rounded sport development professional.

 You’ll have a great time on the degree, and at Marjon generally.
-We have small classes and therefore we’ll get to know you as an individual.
-Together we can help you get to where you want to be in the future.
+We have small classes and therefore we’ll get to know you as an individual to help you get to where you want to go in future

 "As a mature student with a lot of life and sports experience, the course compliments this by developing my academic and critical thinking.
 On a personal level, as an athlete, it has helped me see competing in a different light.
 It helped with regards to my choices of events to participate in, focusing on credibility, perceived value and also potential media attention generated.
 This helps towards potential sponsorship through the heightened recognition prospects."

 "What I most enjoy about my course is the people who are involved in it, not just the people who are on your course but also the lecturers and the others you meet when doing coaching and placements in the local schools and surrounding areas.
 The people you meet on your course go on to be some of the best friends you make, making the whole experience more enjoyable.
 The academic relationship between you and the lecturers make the experience all the better."